Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 ##### Elif and Else

 In addition to the `if`, Python provides us with two other statements to build out those logical trees, the `elif` and the `else`.
 The `elif` is just like the `if` - it accepts a condition to check the truth of and has an indented code block that is executed when that condition evaluates to `True`.
 The `else` is similar, but it doesn't accept a condition.
 Instead, it mainly acts as a catch all for any other situation that you don't need to cover with your `if`s and `elif`s.
 Note that there can only be a single `if` and up to a single `else`, but any number of `elif`s in an `if`-`elif`-`else` block.
-Lets take a closer look at this in the following code block that we'll store in `if_elif_else.py`.
+Let's take a closer look at this in the following code block that we'll store in `if_elif_else.py`.

 ```python
 x = int(input('Please enter a number: '))